jo/webcryptobox-js/README.md

 ```

 #### `generateKey`
-Generate aes-gcm key with a length of 256.
+Generate aes-cbc key with a length of 256.
 The key will be extractable and can be used for encryption and decryption.

 ```js
 const key = await wcb.generateKey()